+Bidding Materials Services consisting of organizing,

+coordinating, and handling Bidding

+documents for reproduction, distribution and

+retrieval, receipt, and return of document

+deposits.

+Addenda Services consisting of preparation and

+distribution of Addenda as may be required

+during bidding and including supplementary

+drawings, specifications, instructions, and

+notice(s) of changes in the bidding schedule

+and procedure.

-Bidding Materials Addenda Services consisting of organizing, coordinating, and handling Bidding documents for reproduction, distribution and retrieval, receipt, and return of document deposits.
-Services consisting of preparation and distribution of Addenda as may be required during bidding and including supplementary drawings, specifications, instructions, and notice(s) of changes in the bidding schedule Bidding and procedure.
-Services consisting of participation in pre-bid conferences, responses to questions from bidders, and clarification or interpretations of Analysis of Substitutions the bidding documents.
-Services consisting of consideration, analysis, comparisons, and recommendations relative to substitutions proposed by bidders prior to receipt of bids.
-Bid Evaluation Services consisting of validation of bids, participation in review of bids and alternates, evaluation of bids, and recommendation on award of contract.
+Bidding Services consisting of participation in pre-bid conferences, responses to questions from bidders, and clarification or interpretations of the bidding documents.

+Analysis of Substitutions Services consisting of consideration, analysis, comparisons, and recommendations relative to substitutions proposed by bidders prior to receipt of bids.

+Bid Evaluation Services consisting of validation of bids,

+participation in review of bids and alternates, evaluation of bids, and recommendation on award of contract.